 When you combine your knowledge of a source with the available evidence, you get a good idea about whether a piece of advice is worth taking in.
 Add in your own intuition, then you’ll be as sure as you can be.

-If something feels wrong, it’s likely wrong for you even if the advice is sound.
+If something feels wrong, it’s likely wrong for you even if the advice is otherwise sound.

-While some advice is based on flawed assumptions and some comes from uninformed sources, a few pieces of advice hit like a ton of very well-timed and useful bricks.
+While some pieces of advice are based on flawed assumptions and some come from uninformed sources, others hit like a ton of very well-timed and useful bricks.
 Those are the ones worth taking.

-Take my advice: Check any advice you get today against these three criteria before you accept or reject it.
+Take my advice, if you believe you can trust it: Check any guidance you get today against these three criteria before you accept or reject it.
 Doesn’t that seem right to you?